AlanLeeder/JobTracker/README.md

 3. Install the required dependencies.

+   make sure node.js and npm are installed, then run
    ```bash
    npm install
    ```

 4. Create the database.

-   Open MySQL Workbench and run the provided `database.sql` file.
+   Make sure MySQL is installed.
+Open MySQL Workbench and run the provided database.sql file.
    This will create the JobTracker database and the required tables.

 5. Create your environment file.